A Way To Remember, To Grieve and To Love

 – Marina Young (Founder, Buttons Project, New Zealand)

 Buttons Project Singapore

-Buttons Project Singapore aims to collect buttons from anyone affected by abortion.
+Buttons Project Singapore provides a platform for people affected by abortion to take a step towards healing by sending in buttons.
 Each button represents a baby we’ve not met.
 We hope to enable anyone affected by abortion, not only women, but also fathers, grandparents and siblings, to have a tangible way of commemorating these babies.
-Some buttons come with stories while others don’t.
-The buttons received will be crafted into paintings and displayed in cafes.
-Together, we create a memorial to remember, grieve and love.

 Buttons Project New Zealand